 by Katie Brazerol

 Having clear, concise policies and procedures for your child care setting will support your business and help you avoid many potential problems and conflicts.
-Your handbook will help parents understand what to expect while their children are in your care.
+Offering a handbook will help parents understand what to expect while their children are in your care.
 Having set policies and procedures in place will also make it easier for you to stand by your decisions.

 Although most providers set up some type of policy handbook before beginning child care, you may find that you need to add or change policies periodically.
 Choose a certain time of year to update information, and be sure to have parents sign new contracts to acknowledge and accept any changes.

 Listed below are some topics you may wish to include in your handbook.
 Most states require you to have written policies and procedures, so check with your local child care licensing agency for specific requirements.
+You can find a licensing information and contacts for your state here.

 When a family shows interest in your child care, schedule an interview.
 It is important for you and the family to see whether the child would be a good fit.
 Once you and the family have agreed that your setting is a good fit, you may find it helpful to require a holding fee or deposit to hold the spot until the designated starting date.
 The holding fee/deposit can count as part of either the first or last payment.
 Many providers prefer to use the fee as the last payment in order to avoid abrupt exits with no pay.